PeterOyelegbin/ncaa-game-highlights/README.md

 bash ncaaprojectcleanup.sh
 ```
 ### **Review Video Files**
-1. Navigate to the S3 Bucket and confirm there is a json video in the highlights folder and a video in the videos folder
+1. Navigate to the S3 Bucket and confirm there is a JSON video in the highlights folder and a video in the videos folder

 ### **What We Learned**
 1. Deploying local docker images to ECR
-2. A high level overview of terraform files
+2. A high-level overview of terraform files
 3. Networking - VPCs, Internet Gateways, private subnets and public subnets
 4. SSM for saving secrets and pulling into terraform